 The level of domestic indebtedness of Côte d'Ivoire represents a constraint for the management of public finances.
-At the end of December 2018, total outstanding domestic debt amounted to around CFAF 3,994.4 billion (16.7% of nominal GDP).
+At the end of December 2019, total outstanding domestic debt amounted to around CFAF 4,432.7 billion (12.9% of nominal GDP), as compared to CFAF 3,994.4 billion (12.4% of nominal GDP) at the end of December 2018.
 In parallel with the implementation of the HIPC initiative for its external debt, the Government undertook to negotiate arrears settlement plans with various holders of domestic debt and has now substantially completed this process.
 Côte d'Ivoire is up-to-date with its payment obligations to its domestic creditors.
 See "Public Debt - Public Debt - Domestic Public Debt".